It might surprise you how strongly connected good sleep and gut health are to maintaining good mental wellness.

 - Butyrate supplements are available if you are unsure as to how well you are producing it.

-Sleep is one more example of the potential problems caused by dysbiosis that can effect our mental health.
+Disturbed sleep is one more example of the potential problems caused by digestive disturbances that can affect our mental health.
 This relationship provides another reason why we should be focused on improving our gut health so we can have more energy and feel better.

 I’d love to help you manage your stress better so that you can reduce your cortisol levels, reset your circadian rhythms, and support your gut health.
 And you can do all three at once by reducing stress!
 There are really two main strategies to go about reducing your stress.